Note

 # Correct method: parallel_mean() accounts for flow-weighted averaging

-combined_removal = parallel_mean(unit_removals)
+combined_removal = parallel_mean(log_removals=unit_removals)

 print("Flow Path Performance:")